 Steel can do some things that Monel cannot do.
 For example, when steel is at the proper temperature, it will actually stick to itself, so you can take two pieces of steel that are very, very hot and strike them under a hammer and they will fuse together to create a homogenous material.
 If you look at the steel chapel grill model, you’ll see all of these dissimilar elements that taper into one smaller line because they’re forge-welded together and drawn down with the hammer.
 Monel can’t do that.
 Monel does not forge well at all.
 It has to be welded either with a welding torch or an electric weld, which they did both of here in Bryn Athyn.
 You could easily execute a lot of shapes in steel by forge-welding elements together, but they had to come up with a different method of construction for the Monel.
 I think that chapel grill is a wonderful piece of metalwork because it shows to what length they had to go to work out the issues.
 I have seen photographs of full-scale pencil drawings they did, as well as the steel mockups, which allowed them to really think about all the joinery of how these things fit together before they made the final product in Monel.
-(See figures 16 and 17.)
+(Figures 16 and 17.)

 The blacksmiths couldn’t create the Monel chapel grill the same way they created the steel mock-up, so how did they achieve the final product?

 Instead of forge-welding the elements together, they just collared and pinned them together.
-It’s a mechanical join instead of a forge-welded join (see figure 16).
+It’s a mechanical join instead of a forge-welded join (Figure 16).
 It makes me think that at some point they thought about making those chapel grills out of steel, because if they always knew they were going to use Monel, and knew they wouldn’t have been able to forge-weld the Monel elements, then why didn’t they use Monel in the sample?
 I think early on, before they were committed to the idea of Monel, they might have played around with the idea of using steel.
 But at some point, they made the decision that everything would be Monel.
 There isn’t a single piece of steel [visible] anywhere in the Cathedral.

 What are the challenges of creating a modern piece that befits the beauty of these buildings?
 How do you go about designing new work for historic buildings?